ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    The `30Mins` rollup policy aggregates data from the rollup time series that was created by the `ByMinute` policy.
-   Every 30 minutes of data from the `ByMinute` rollup time series, are aggregated into a single entry of the `30Mins` rollup time series.
+   Every 30 minutes of data from the `ByMinute` rollup time series, are aggregated into a single entry of the new `30Mins` rollup time series.

 {PANEL/}